liijunwei/practice/refactoring/ch03-bad-smells-in-code/note.md

 + The whole point of objects is that they are a technique to package data with the processes used on that data.

++ The fundamental rule of thumb is to put things together that change together.

++ Data Clumps
+    + Don’t worry about data clumps that use only some of the attributes of the new object.
+As long as you are replacing two or more instance variables with the new object, you’ll come out ahead.
+    + Reducing instance variable lists and parameter lists will certainly remove a few bad smells, but once you have the objects, you get the opportunity to make a nice perfume.

++ Primitive Obsession(mind blowing)